A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

-While the current standard model $\Lambda$CDM is capable of modeling the expansion history of the Universe to good accuracy, certain discrepancies to data have been reported, e.g. with respect to the current value of the Hubble parameter, discussed below.
-More importantly, the very nature of $\Lambda$ remains an open question, and the community has considered extensions, which include the possibility of a ``dark energy'' (DE) component, in lieu of $\Lambda$, which exemplifies a time-dependent EoS parameter, the details of which depend on the underlying DE model.
-As a result, cosmological models are often fit to observational data, which include a \acidx{DE} component having a variable \acidx{EOS} parameter, while the concordance $\Lambda$CDM model with its constant $w_{\Lambda}=-1$ is included as well.
-Prominent examples of observational campaigns which compare their data to individual \acidx{DE} candidates and a cosmological constant include the \acidx{CMB} observations by \citet{Collaboration2018} and big galaxy surveys such as the Dark Energy Survey Year 3 results (\citet{Abbott2022}).
-Both of them use the popular and useful CPL parameterization of Equ.\eqref{eq:EQCPLH0}.
-Similarly to the general solution known for a constant \acidx{EOS} parameter
+While the current standard model $\Lambda$CDM is capable of modeling the expansion history of the Universe to good accuracy, certain discrepancies to data have been reported, such as the current value of the Hubble parameter, discussed below.
+More importantly, the very nature of $\Lambda$ remains an open question, and the community has considered extensions to $\Lambda$CDM, which include the possibility of a DE component, in lieu of $\Lambda$, which comprises a time-dependent EoS parameter, the details of which depend on the underlying DE model.
+As a result, cosmological models are often fit to observational data, which include a DE component having a variable EoS parameter, while the concordance $\Lambda$CDM model with its constant $w_{\Lambda}=-1$ is included as well.
+Prominent examples of observational campaigns which compare their data, among others, to individual DE candidates and a cosmological constant, include the CMB observations by \citet{Collaboration2018} and big galaxy surveys such as the DES-Y3 results (\citet{Abbott2022a}).
+Both of them use the popular and useful CPL parametrization of Equ.~\eqref{eq:EQCPLH0}.
+Similarly to the general solution known for a constant EoS parameter